- Informal Economy

 She is currently based in Boston where she has a research affiliation with CoLab, at the Department of Urban Studies and Planning at MIT.

-Elaine is the Director of the WIEGO Global Trade Programme, an ex-officio member of the WIEGO Steering Committee, and an independent advisor in the fields of ethical and fair trade.
+Elaine is also, an ex-officio member of the WIEGO Steering Committee, and an independent advisor in the fields of ethical and fair trade.
 Elaine worked with The Body Shop International for 10 years and left as Head of Ethical Trade in May 2004.
 Prior to working with The Body Shop Elaine spent a total of 12 years living and working in Latin America in Bolivia, Mexico, and Dominican Republic through programmes of international cooperation and development.
 As Director of WIEGO’s Global Trade Programme Elaine Jones has coordinated a multi-country series of case studies on women’s economic empowerment with a focus on women producers engaged with global fair trade markets.
 Elaine Jones represents WIEGO as an NGO member of the Ethical Trading Initiative (ETI), and represents the NGO caucus on the ETI Board.
 Elaine Jones is a Board Director of Twin and Twin Trading, the London-based organization that trades fair trade coffee, cocoa, fresh fruit and nuts.
 Twin Trading was a founder of two of the UK’s most pioneering Fair Trade brands: CafeDirect and the Divine Chocolate Company.

 Francie is Director of the Social Protection Programme of WIEGO, and a Senior Research Associate in the School of Built Environment and Development Studies at the University of KwaZulu-Natal in Durban, South Africa.
 She trained as a sociologist and community organizer, and developed an abiding interest in social policy and social security issues.
 She is interested in understanding the effects of different forms of social assistance on poor households, and especially their effects for women and children in rural and informal areas.
 More recently she has been working on the link between women’s paid and unpaid care work, and also on occupational health and safety for informal workers.
 She has worked as a research and policy consultant for a wide range of international organizations, and also for local, provincial and national government in South Africa.
 She chaired the Lund Committee on Child and Family Support.
 Convened after the transition to democracy in 1994, this resulted in a new form of cash support to poor children.

-Karin Pape is the WIEGO European Regional Advisor since 2007.
+Karin Pape has been with WIEGO since 2007.
 She was a Works Council member at “Jacobs Kaffee” (now Kraft Foods) in Bremen, Germany and an activist in the German Food and Allied Workers’ Union (NGG) for many years.
 She is an economist by profession.
 She worked as an international consultant on an industrial project in Russia before moving to Geneva.
 Since 2002 she has been working on informal and precarious employment at the Global Labour Institute (Switzerland) and had a special focus on homework, in particular in Germany and Asia.
 From 2009 until July 2011 she was seconded to the International Union of Food, Agricultural, Hotel, Restaurant, Catering, Tobacco and Allied Workers’ Associations (IUF) to serve as the interim international coordinator of the International Domestic Workers Network (IDWN).
 In August 2011 she went back to her “WIEGO Europe” work, which includes coordinating Domestic Workers Organizations in Europe, serving as liaison person to the ILO and the newly founded Domestic Workers Research Network, supporting networking amongst home-based workers in South East Europe and ongoing work in Central and Eastern Europe generally.

 Federico is an urban anthropologist/ethnographer with a Masters degree in Social Anthropology.
 He is a PhD candidate of the Doctorate in Political Studies and International Relations at the National University of Colombia.
 Parra has undertaken several studies of urban recyclers as well as critical analyses of public policy related to waste management and social inclusion.
 His work has contributed to the understanding of the socioeconomic context of recyclers and the impact of public waste management policy on recyclers in the city of Bogota.
 Parra is a member of the Research Group on Collective Rights and Environmental GIDCA, Faculty of Law, Political and Social Sciences of the National University of Colombia.
 Previously, as a public official in the Special Administrative Unit of Public Services (UAESP) attached to the Mayor of Bogota, he coordinated the development of the Inclusion Plan of Recyclers.
 He currently serves as coordinator of the Latin American waste pickers program of the global network WIEGO.

-Caroline is WIEGO’s Urban Policies Programme Director and a Senior Researcher at the African Centre for Cities at the University of Cape Town in South Africa.
+Caroline is also a Senior Researcher at the African Centre for Cities at the University of Cape Town in South Africa.
 For nearly 15 years Skinner’s research has interrogated the nature of the informal economy, with a focus on informing advocacy processes and policy responses.
 Her research has covered, among other issues, interrogating trends in urban policy to informality, analysis of national labour market data, survey analysis of constraints to growth in the informal economy, understanding processes of informalization (particularly in the clothing industry), policy critique using budget analysis techniques, and investigating organizational strategies both in and outside the trade union movement.
 In addition to research and teaching responsibilities, she has been involved in policy and advocacy work at a local, provincial, national and international level.
 In South Africa, she assisted the Durban City Council in developing an informal economy policy; worked with the provinces of KwaZulu-Natal and the Western Cape, and advised a number of national government departments, including the Presidency and Department of Trade and Industry.
 Internationally she has written policy papers for United Nations Human Settlements Programme, the United Nations Development Programme and the World Bank.

-Demetria is WIEGO’s Communications Manager.
 Prior to joining WIEGO, Demetria worked for 13 years in a variety of marketing and communications roles, including product marketing, product management, brand management and international marketing.
 In addition to working for 10 years in the private sector, Demetria also worked with Industry Canada, the Canadian Embassy in Mexico and the Canadian Education Centre in Mexico City.
 Demetria holds a Bachelor of Science degree (Biochemistry) from Carleton University and a Master of Business Administration degree (concentration International Development) from St. Mary’s University.

 Joann is featured in the bulletin of her undergraduate college, St. Mary's College Courier (Spring, 2012, page 12).
 The story highlights pivotal moments of her career as a statistician and her research on the informal economy.

 Henrial Yaidoo is a Liberian citizen residing in the UK.
-By profession she is a part-qualified accountant, having studied at Manchester Metropolitan University (UK).
+By profession she is a part-qualified chartered accountant, having studied at Manchester Metropolitan University (UK).
 In 2007 she graduated with a BA Hons in Accounting and Finance and is now studying to become a chartered accountant with ACCA (Association of Chartered Certified Accountants).
 Previous roles have included working at Manchester Airport (Payroll Department), Shell Petroleum UK (Credit Management) and Oliver Wyman (UK, Wilmslow Office – Accounts Division).
 She has also worked for the public sector in the UK in the area of finance with the National Health Service (NHS).
-At present she works for WIEGO as a Finance Officer at our UK office based in Manchester.
+At present she works for WIEGO as the Senior Finance and Administration Officer at our UK office based in Manchester.